cpinitiative/usaco-guide/content/4_Plat/9_Plat_Slope.md

 order: 9
 prerequisites:
  -
-     - some familiarity with at least one of the two mentioned tutorials
+     - some familiarity with at least one of the two tutorials mentioned in this module
 ---

 **Slope trick** refers to manipulating piecewise linear convex functions.
 Includes a simple solution to [Landscaping](http://www.usaco.org/index.php?page=viewproblem2&cpid=650).